 More UAV: A Biologically-inspired, Lighter-than-air, Instructional, Mechatronics Program (BLIMP)

 Lighter-than-air vehicles or blimps are gaining attention as evolving platform in robotics with several beneficial properties such as energy efficiency, collision resistance, and ability to work in close proximity to human users.
 Through a hands-on experience building a bio-inspired flapping-wing blimp, this seven week class introduces students to the world of robotics and autonomy.
-The students will learn basic concepts in mechanical systems, microcontrollers, computer vision, aircraft dynamics, and their integration to build an autonomous blimp.
+The students learn basic concepts in mechanical systems, microcontrollers, computer vision, aircraft dynamics, and their integration to build an autonomous blimp.
 The course will conclude with design competition with judges for the best design.

 This workshop series will cover skills from different disciplines including electrical engineering, and computer science, but with a particular focus on mechanical engineering.
 Each team of three (3) students will design and build their own flapping wing blimp from scratch.
 The course will be offered to a total of 18 students (3 students x 6 teams).

+At the system level, the students will learn vehicle dynamics, modeling, mechanism design, and basic control theory.
+More specifically, students will explore how the body shape will affect the aerodynamic characteristics and the stability of the vehicles.
 The students will also be exposed to a bio-inspired approach in designing wing shapes and flapping mechanisms.
 The design of the flapping wing mechanism will also involve the exploration of additive manufacturing concepts, including material selection, computer aided design (CAD), 3D printing, and post-processing.

 Material selection involves choosing the most suitable materials based on their properties, performance, and compatibility with the intended use, considering factors like mechanical strength, strength-weight ratio and cost-effectiveness.